newrelic-experimental/nr-account-migration/README.md

 Any target APM , Browser, Mobile apps and Key transactions must be migrated manually.

-`usage: migrateconditions.py [-h] --fromFile FROMFILE --personalApiKey PERSONALAPIKEY --sourceAccount SOURCEACCOUNT --sourceApiKey SOURCEAPIKEY --targetAccount TARGETACCOUNT [--targetApiKey TARGETAPIKEY] [--synthetics --apm_conditions --nrql_conditions]`
+`usage: migrateconditions.py [-h] --fromFile FROMFILE --personalApiKey PERSONALAPIKEY --sourceAccount SOURCEACCOUNT --sourceApiKey SOURCEAPIKEY --targetAccount TARGETACCOUNT [--targetApiKey TARGETAPIKEY] [--synthetics --app_conditions --nrql_conditions --infra_conditions]`

 Parameter      | Note
 -------------- | --------------------------------------------------
-fromFile       | must contain alert policy names one per line personalApiKey | Personal API Key used for GraphQL API Client calls sourceAccount  | Account to fetch monitors from sourceApiKey   | Admin API Key for sourceAccount targetAccount  | Account to migrate policies to targetApiKey   | Admin API Key for targetAccount synthetics     | Pass this flag to migrate synthetic conditions app_conditions | Pass this flag to migrate alert conditions for APM, Browser apps, Key Transactions nrql_conditions | Migrate nrql conditions in the alert policies ext_svc_conditions | Migrate External Service conditions in the alert policies
+fromFile       | must contain alert policy names one per line personalApiKey | Personal API Key used for GraphQL API Client calls sourceAccount  | Account to fetch monitors from sourceApiKey   | User API Key for sourceAccount for a user with admin (or add on / custom role equivalent) access to Alerts targetAccount  | Account to migrate policies to targetApiKey   | User API Key for targetAccount for a user with admin (or add on / custom role equivalent) access to Alerts synthetics     | Pass this flag to migrate synthetic conditions app_conditions | Pass this flag to migrate alert conditions for APM, Browser apps, Key Transactions nrql_conditions | Migrate nrql conditions in the alert policies ext_svc_conditions | Migrate External Service conditions in the alert policies infra_conditions | Migrate infrastructure conditions in the alert policies

 This script loads sourceAlertPolicy and alertConditions.